KyleFord76063/GitTraining/07-Checkout/readme.md

 More informations
 -----------------

-I recommend checking [git-checkout documentation](https://git-scm.com/docs/git-checkout) for mor details, you can try to merge when there is a conflict, checkout exact commit (which detaches a HEAD) and more.
+I recommend checking [git-checkout documentation](https://git-scm.com/docs/git-checkout) for more details, you can try to merge when there is a conflict, checkout exact commit (which detaches a HEAD) and more.